Free Settler or Felon

 Surgeon Matthew Anderson

-Matthew Anderson joined the Surry at Deptford on the 10th August 1818.
+Matthew Anderson joined the ship at Deptford on the 10th August 1818.
 He kept a Medical Journal between 10th August 1818 and 30th April 1819.
 On the 11th August he inspected the cabin berths being fitted up by a party of men from the dockyard.
 The ship's company were busy fitting and cleaning the ship.
 [3]

 Military Guard